 The railway cutting at Hooley on the line to Brighton, built in 1837.
 To prevent flooding of the tracks, the railway company diverted the Hooley bourne into culverts running under the tracks.

 About half way down the valley, the stream originally passed Millstock fields to its west (now owned by Croydon Council, but tenanted by Steve Churchill of Starrock Farm.)
-This was once thought to be the site of the Chipstead Mill mentioned in the Doomsday Book (1086), an idea now dismissed for two reasons: Firstly, the word was originally "Mullestock" Saxon for a marker post there, which defined the south western corner of Coulsdon Manor (the Croydon/Surrey boundary post is still there).
+This was once thought to be the site of the Chipstead Mill mentioned in the Doomsday Book of 1086, an idea now dismissed for two reasons: Firstly, the word was originally "Mullestock" Saxon for a marker post there, which defined the south western corner of Coulsdon Manor (the Croydon/Surrey boundary post is still there).
 The other reason is that the area was used as a deep clay pit in the 1930s and no evidence of a water mill was found.

 Until the 1930s there was a large pond in Coulsdon, just south of the now demolished Red Lion inn, where the Hooley and Chipstead Valley bournes met.
 During rainy periods, flooding of Marlpit Lane under the railway bridge would occur before the water reached this pond.
 In 1936 a pumping station was built there which not only cleared up the flooding in Coulsdon but also sourced water much deeper down.
 However, this has now gone and the site accommodates the public library and the Janes building.
-The bourne waters now flow in a culvert northwards to meet the Caterham stream in Purley, which this winter saw considerable flooding.
+The bourne waters now flow in a culvert northwards to meet the Caterham stream in Purley, which in the winter of 2013 saw considerable flooding.

-Chipstead Valley Bourne.
+The Chipstead Valley Bourne.

 This arises from the Merepond in picturesque Walton-on-the-Hill, a spring fed village pond from the nearby Pebblecombe plateau.
 It seems that early Saxon villagers dammed the gentle valley here to create a pond thus providing the local water supply.
 However, during heavy rains, the pond overflows into this valley and sinks into the chalk, where it forms springs which erupt lower down and flow over Banstead Heath to Hogden Bottom, the lowest part of the A217 road, and where there is a turning into Chipstead Lane.